sarkadins/the-lab-playwright-bdd/README.md

 ## Overview

 This repository demonstrates how to integrate Playwright with BDD principles, making test cases more accessible and easy to understand.
-It is perfect for teams practicing Agile or those focused on collaboration between developers, testers, and stakeholders.
+The cases have been implemented to the [The Lab](https://thelab.boozang.com/) website for test automation practice.
 ---

 ## Features